princeberk-peatio/princeberk-wlox/README.md

-This repo is copied from https://github.com/wlox/wlox
+This project is forked by Princeberk Ltd. Originally sourced from https://github.com/wlox/wlox

 WLOX is an open source cryptocurrency exchange that supports multiple fiat currencies.

-At this point, the exchange only supports one cryptocurrency at a time.
+At this point, the exchange only supports Bitcoin.
 We plan to adapt the project to a multiple-crypto-currency environment soon.

 Clone the WLOX repository:
 ```